The Commonplace

 0.24

 The literature shows a surge in research activity on AI and labor markets in 2023–2025 and a concentration of studies in advanced economies.
-Research Productivity null_result high publication counts by year and geographic coverage
+Research Productivity null_result publication counts by year and geographic coverage

 n=17